Asander (king): Revolt against Pharnaces II

 Pharnaces defeated Roman general Gnaeus Domitius Calvinus but was then defeated by Julius Caesar.
 After this defeat, Pharnaces fled to Sinope with 1,000 cavalry.
 From Sinope Pharnaces sailed to the Cimmerian Bosporus (without his horses), intending to recover his kingdom from Asander.
 He captured Theodosia (Feodosia) and Panticapaeum.
 In response, Asander attacked him.
 Pharnaces was defeated and killed in the battle because he was short of horses and his men were not used to fighting on foot.
 Strabo wrote that Asander took possession of the Bosporus.

 Overthrow of Asander

 Asander was soon overthrown from the Bosporan throne.
 Julius Caesar gave a tetrarchy in Galatia and the title of king to Mithridates of Pergamon.
-He also allowed him to wage war against Asander and conquer the Cimmerian Bosporus because Asander "had been mean to his friend Pharnaces".
+He also allowed him to wage war against Asander and conquer the Cimmerian Bosporus because Asander "had proved base toward his friend".
 When Caecilius Bassus plotted a rebellion against Caesar and gathered troops to take over Syria in late 47 BC or early 46 BC, he claimed that "he was collecting these troops for the use of Mithridates the Pergamenian in an expedition against Bosporus".
 Mithridates of Pergamon overthrew Asander and became Mithridates I of the Bosporus.